pulkitkhatter/MovieTImeProject_MoveInSync/README.md

 - Search for specific movies using keywords.

 ## Major Components
-- **Fragment 1 (BlankFragment1)**: Displays a horizontal scrollable list of movies under different categories like "Hot Right Now," "Action & Adventure," "Mythology & Legends," etc.
+- **Retrofit Service**: Defines API endpoints and methods for fetching movie data from the remote server.
-- **Fragment 2 (BlankFragment2)**: Displays a list of all movies, three movies per row, categorized under different genres.
+- **Movie Service Interface**: Specifies the Retrofit service interface with methods for fetching movie data.
-- **Fragment 3 (BlankFragment3)**: Displays a list of categories of different genres of movies, allowing users to explore movies by category.
+- **Movie Repository**: Manages data retrieval and provides access to movie-related information throughout the application.
-- **Movie Adapter**: Handles the binding of movie data to RecyclerViews.
+- **Movie Model**: Represents the structure of movie data obtained from the API, including attributes such as title, overview, release date, etc.
-- **Movie Category Adapter**: Handles the binding of movie categories and movies to RecyclerViews.
+- **Movie Adapter**: Handles the binding of movie data to UI components for display.